When commissioning, configuring or troubleshooting a Preseem appliance, you sometimes need low-level console access. Here's how.

 Accessing the console requires physical access to the appliance.

 Step 3.
-Connect laptop to Preseem appliance
+Connect the serial cable to the Preseem appliance

 Insert the RJ-45 connector into the Console port of your Preseem appliance.